module_nft

 Fungible tokens are mutually interchangeable, and one most common example of fungible tokens is fiat currencies.
 Specifically, the $100.50 US dollars in my bank account is equally valuable as the $100.50 US dollars in someone else's bank account.
 Another example of fungible tokens would be the native cryptocurrency of Ethereum, one of the most popular blockchain networks, i.e. Ether.
 Ethers are totally fungible, meaning that one ether is equal to one ether, and it's equal to any other ether as well.
 Particularly, ethers are also highly divisible up to one wei, or 0.000000000000000001 (10-18) ether.

 In contrast, non-fungible tokens (NFTs) are special tokens that are unique in the sense that they cannot be split or equally interchanged for other NFTs of the same type.
-CryptoKitties on Ethereum or Loaded Lions on Cronos PoS Chain are both examples of NFTs: each CryptoKitty or Loaded Lion is unique and non-divisible, unlike Bitcoin.
+CryptoKitties on Ethereum or Loaded Lions on Cronos POS Chain are both examples of NFTs: each CryptoKitty or Loaded Lion is unique and non-divisible, unlike Bitcoin.
 Generally speaking, NFTs are unique, non-interchangeable, and non-divisible.

 On-chain NFT standards were first developed on Ethereum within the ERC-721 standard and its subsequent Ethereum Improvement Proposals.
 The subsequent ERC-1155 standard aims to address some restrictions of Ethereum such as storage costs and semi-fungible assets.
 NFTs on application specific blockchains share some but not all features as their Ethereum brethren, since application specific blockchains are more flexible in how their resources are utilized, such as the ability to use strings as IDs.

-The nft module here facilitates managing non-fungible tokens that represent individual assets with unique features on Cronos PoS Chain.
+The nft module here facilitates managing non-fungible tokens that represent individual assets with unique features on Cronos POS Chain.

 You can find the NFT specification doc here.